SHARE

 Environmental Archaeology of the Ancient Near East

-Session Chairs: Brita Lorentzen, Cornell University; Elise Laugier, Utah State University
+Session Chairs: Brita Lorentzen, University of Georgia; Elise Laugier, Utah State University

 Description: This session accepts papers that examine past human resource (flora and fauna) uses and human/environment interactions in the ancient Near East.